 Empanadas de Carne (Beef Empanadas)

-Empanada lovers will enjoy the four different empanada recipes and two types of homemade dough (fried and baked) found in this book.
+Empanada lovers will enjoy the four different empanada recipes and two types of homemade dough (fried and baked) found in The Food of Argentina.
 I started with the baked Empanadas de Carne (Beef Empanadas), but can’t wait to try the Empanadas de Cerdo y Chorizo (Pork and Chorizo Empanadas) next.

 I also made the Garrapiñada de Maní (Caramel Peanuts); Tallarines de Espinaca con Salsa Blanca (Spinach Fettuccine Alfredo); Sándwich de Jamón, Queso y Tomate (Ham, Cheese and Tomato Sandwich); and Cuadraditos de Coco y Mermelada (Coconut and Jam Slice).